Bjergsen: Team SoloMid (2014–2020)

-In 2016, Team SoloMid started the Spring Split slow, ending in sixth place, with a 9–9 record, barely qualifying for playoffs.
+In 2016, TSM started the Spring Split slow, ending in sixth place, with a 9–9 record, just qualifying for playoffs.
 However once the knockout stage arrived, TSM defeated Cloud9 and Immortals, 3–1, and 3–0 respectively, to face Counter Logic Gaming in a rematch of last year.
 Once again, TSM was defeated, this time with a score of 3–2.
-In Summer, Team SoloMid finished with a record of 17–1, dropping only a single game to Immortals, and Bjerg won his third MVP.
-The team faced Counter Logic Gaming in the playoffs once again, but this time in the Semifinals, and this time, TSM swept the series 3–0 and went on to face Cloud9 in the finals, where they would win 3–1.
-With the victory, Bjerg earned his third World Championship appearance, this time, as North America's first seed.
-At the competition, Team SoloMid was drawn into group D, with Korea's Samsung Galaxy, China's Royal Never Give Up, and Europe's Splyce.
+In the Summer Split, TSM finished with a record of 17–1, losing only a single game to Immortals, where Bjerg won his third MVP.
+The team faced Counter Logic Gaming in the playoffs once again, but this time in the Semifinals, where TSM beat them 3–0 in the series and went on to face Cloud9 in the finals, where they won 3–1.
+Bjerg therefore earned his third World Championship appearance as North America's first seed.
+At the competition, TSM was drawn into group D, with Korea's Samsung Galaxy, China's Royal Never Give Up, and Europe's Splyce.
 They finished third in their group with a 3–3 record, and were once again eliminated in the Group stage.

-For the 2017 season, TSM finished Spring with a record of 15–3 as the second seed.
-Bjerg was awarded First Team All–Pro, but missed out on the MVP.
+For the 2017 season, TSM finished the Spring Split with a record of 15–3 as the second seed.
+Bjerg was awarded First Team All–Pro.
 In playoffs, TSM defeated FlyQuest 3–0 before facing Cloud9 in the finals.
 TSM won 3–2, and qualified for the 2017 Mid–Season Invitational.
-At MSI, Team SoloMid finished with a 4–6 record, placing fifth out of six teams.
-For the Summer Split, Bjerg and Team SoloMid once again finished first in the regular season, with a 14–4 record.
-Bjerg was awarded his fourth MVP, and in playoffs, TSM defeated Dignitas 3–1 before facing a new challenger, Immortals, in the finals.
+At MSI, TSM finished with a 4–6 record, placing fifth out of six teams.
+For the Summer Split, Bjerg and TSM once again finished first in the regular season, with a 14–4 record.
+Bjerg was awarded his fourth MVP, and in playoffs, TSM defeated Dignitas 3–1 before facing Immortals in the finals.
 TSM won 3–1 and once again earned the first seed for the 2017 World Championships.
-Team SoloMid were placed into Group D, alongside China's Team WE, Europe's Misfits and Taiwan's Flash Wolves, but despite not having a Korean team in their group, TSM were still unable to advance, going 3–3 to finish third.
+TSM were placed into Group D, alongside China's Team WE, Europe's Misfits and Taiwan's Flash Wolves.
+TSM were unable to advance, going 3–3 to finish third.